-Visions of Lewis & Clark, artist-created kites inspired by Lewis & Clark and the people, places, and animals they encountered on their journey.
-Free, family kite flying on opening day, April 13, at 1 pm.
+Visions of Lewis & Clark, artist-created kites inspired by Lewis & Clark and the people, places, and animals they encountered on their journey, and a companion exhibit, Age of Play: A Look at 19th Century Games.

 New Exhibits

-Visions of Lewis & Clark, artist-created kites inspired by Lewis & Clark and the people, places, and animals they encountered on their journey.
-Free, family kite flying on opening day, April 13, at 1 pm.
+Visions of Lewis & Clark, artist-created kites inspired by Lewis & Clark and the people, places, and animals they encountered on their journey, and a companion exhibit, Age of Play: A Look at 19th Century Games.

 Indigenous people have gathered for thousands of years in the place the Séliš called Tmsmɫl̓.
 On May 2 & 3, we’ll gather to celebrate traditional and contemporary Indigenous culture with art, demonstrations, food, and more.